react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Style to apply to the individual tab items in the tab bar.

+By default, all tab items take up the same pre-calculated width based on the width of the container.
+If you want them to take their original width, you can specify `width: 'auto'` in `tabStyle`.

 ##### `indicatorStyle`

 Style to apply to the active indicator.